alukosdev/ccsp/reference/glossary.md

 Cross-cutting aspects are behaviors or capabilities which need to be coordinated across roles and implemented consistently in a cloud computing system.

 An example of a cross-cutting aspect is security.
+==- Culpable Negligence
+Often used to prove liability.
 ==-

 ## D